12 Sept 2019

 II.
 Market Competition

-Watches have become fashion accessories and changes in consumption concepts have also broadened the market for fashionable timepieces.
+Watches have become fashion accessories and changes in consumption patterns have also broadened the market for fashionable timepieces.
 This is as true for specialist brands as it is for general brands.
-The former include Casio, Swatch and Tissot while the latter include Armani, LV and Gucci.
+The former includes Casio, Swatch and Tissot while the latter include Armani, Louis Vuitton and Gucci.
 The marketing strategy of fashionable watches is to launch a few hundred new models each year as fashion accessories for different seasons.